Alpine Club classification of the Eastern Alps: Classification system

-The classification is based principally on orographic considerations and takes account of the regional usage in terms of the names of the mountain groups.
+The classification is based principally on orographic considerations and takes into account the regional usage in terms of the names of the mountain groups.
 The amendments of 1984 address a number of geological problems and have dropped many of the 1924 Morrigl groups, making more precise sub-divisions for them in other areas.
 These changes are evident from the missing serial numbers and sub-division letters.
 The Western Limestone Alps were added, an area which is not covered by the three Alpine Clubs and actually is a continuation of the Southern and Swiss Alps.
 Unlike the previous scheme, the Salzburg Slate Alps were assigned to the Northern Limestone Alps as they are part of the greywacke zone that forms the basement of the Limestone Alps.
-The Ortler Alps and the Sobretta-Gavia range were grouped into the Southern Limestone Alps, though geologically, they are north of the Periadriatic Seam and ranked part of the Austroalpine nappes.
+The Ortler Alps and the Sobretta-Gavia range were grouped into the Southern Limestone Alps though, geologically, they are north of the Periadriatic Seam and ranked part of the Austroalpine nappes.